 If you rent a car, have cable or internet, or health insurance, your experiences are likely to be less stellar than if you use Netflix or shop at Nordstrom.
-TV providers show up late for your scheduled appointment, and, since they feel for you, they raise your bill after six months.
-Conversely, Netflix charges $10.99/month … Continue reading Does The Net Promoter Score Matter in Healthcare?
+TV providers show up late for your appointment, and, since they feel for you, they raise your bill after six months.
+Conversely, Netflix charges $10.99/month and … Continue reading Does The Net Promoter Score Matter in Healthcare?

 Over 30 million people in the United States start a new job every year*.
 We rely on past salary anchoring, asking around, the walls of internal company salary ranges, and sites like Glassdoor, to now know how much others are making in salaries and bonuses.
 But what about benefits?
 Often the biggest dollars outside salaries … Continue reading A New Salary Negotiation Tool: Healthcare Benefits